 The lengthy minority argument mirrors rebuttals that top GOP lawmakers have been making for weeks amid the House Democrats' probe into whether Trump withheld congressionally appropriated funds for Ukraine for political gain.
-Democrats allege Trump did so until the country pledged to investigate unproven wrongdoing by former Vice President Joe Biden, a potential 2020 rival, and his son, Hunter, who sat on the board of a Ukranian energy company.
+Democrats allege Trump did so until the country pledged to investigate unproven wrongdoing by former Vice President Joe Biden, a potential 2020 rival, and his son, Hunter, who sat on the board of a Ukrainian energy company.
 The money was only released after a whistleblower alerted Trump's actions, which have since been largely corroborated through other sources.

 In the letter, Republicans paint the impeachment push — which moves this week to hearings in the House Judiciary Committee — as solely politically motivated and an effort "to undo the will of the American people" and "to stop President Trump's re-election."

 "The Democrats are trying to impeach a duly elected President based on the accusations and assumptions of unelected bureaucrats who disagreed with President Trump's policy initiatives and processes," the report's executive summary states.

 The report was prepared by GOP staff to Reps.
 Devin Nunes, R-Calif; Jim Jordan, R-Ohio; and Michael McCaul, R-Texas, who are the top Republicans on the Intelligence, Oversight and Foreign Affairs committees, respectively.

 Trump tweeted his approval for the GOP's report shortly after it was released.